-D. NEIGHBORHOOD-MIXED USE (N-MU)
+D. NEIGHBORHOOD -(N-MU)

-Uses with drive-through facilities - New uses with drive-through facilities (e.g. fast food, banks, car wash), are prohibited.
+Uses with Drive-through facilities - New uses with drive-through facilities (e.g. fast food, banks, car wash), are prohibited.
 Existing drive-through uses and facilities may be continued consistent with Section 4.189.
-In the N-MU sub-district, a change in use is permitted if redeveloping an existing drive-through use with another drive-through use, consistent with the other standards of Section 4.189.
+In the MU sub-district, a change in use is permitted for a new drive-through use, consistent with the other standards of Section 4.189.